Program overview:

 Through the First Peoples Tourism Growth Program, Victorian First Peoples-owned and operated businesses, Traditional Owners, Traditional Owner Corporations and Registered Aboriginal Parties can apply for grants of up to $125,000 to support tourism business activities.

-The Growth Program will be rolled out in 2 stages – expressions of interest (EOI), followed by a targeted invitation to submit a funding application based on outcomes of the expressions of interest stage.
+The Growth Program is conducted in two stages – expressions of interest (EOI), followed by a targeted invitation to submit a funding application based on outcomes of the expressions of interest stage.

 The funding will support Victorian First Peoples businesses in the visitor economy through four funding streams: